AprilMelnick/AprilMelnick/README.md

 As I got deeper in to Webflow, I realized that not only did I enjoy digging into the structure of web design but I also liked moving in to a less customer facing role.

-When my Career Coach mentioned that the way I spoke about my projects reminds her of her Growth Hacker friends, we did some research and found Marketing Analytics.
+One day, my career coach mentioned that the way I spoke about my projects reminds her of her Growth Hacker friends, we did some research and found Marketing Analytics at WBS.
 I signed up for the boot camp and am now on my way.

 That's my journey so far: ▪️*not typical, but practical*▪️.